 Request Catalog Overview

-Request Catalogs are often named and themed to represent a particular business function, or operational area.
+Request Catalogs are often named and themed to represent a particular business function, request type, or operational area.
 Examples include:

 - IT requests

 - Legal and Policy

 - Facilitied Maintenance